 ACPS: Automating CPS Design

-In the "Automating CPS Design" Research group, we develop methods for automating the design process of correct cyber-physical and embedded systems to the largest possible extent.
+In the "Automating CPS Design" Research group, we develop methods for automating the design process of correct and efficient cyber-physical and embedded systems to the largest possible extent.

 In this context, we adress the following research questions: